Alberto Grimaldi

 Alberto Grimaldi (28 March 1925 – 23 January 2021) was an Italian film producer.

-Biography
+Life and career

 Grimaldi was born in Naples and studied law.
 In 1962 he founded his own production company, P.E.A., and released his first feature film, The Shadow of Zorro the following year and his first Spaghetti Western I due violenti (1964).
 His producing credits include For a Few Dollars More in 1965, The Good, the Bad and the Ugly in 1966 both with Sergio Leone who initially sought his legal experience advice, Last Tango in Paris in 1972, and Gangs of New York in 2002.

-Grimaldi died of natural causes in Miami on 23 January 2021, at the age of 95.

-Alberto Grimaldi is survived by his children, Massimo, Maurizio, and Marcello, as well as three grandchildren.
+Grimaldi died in Miami on 23 January 2021, at the age of 95.
+He was survived by his children, Massimo, Maurizio, and Marcello, as well as three grandchildren.